 It is well known that people spend more when they’re happy and this is good news because sunshine and warmer weather makes people happier!
 Summer is also a time for lots of local, national and international events.
 From sporting competitions to music festivals, you should try to see these events as opportunities to help promote your business.
 Creating fun digital campaigns, seasonal offers or sales promotions to tie in with events can be a great way to get your company noticed and it will boost your company’s image.

-Celebrate summer with your employees
+Celebrate summer with your staff

-Not everyone will be taking their leave during the summer, so celebrating summer with the employees left behind can help make them feel valued rather than bitter for being "stuck at work".
+Not everyone will be taking their leave during the summer, so celebrating summer with the staff left behind can help make them feel valued rather than bitter for being "stuck at work".
 Play upbeat music in your workspace and make sure the freezer is stocked with treats for hot days.
-Encourage your employees to enjoy summer too by organising a picnic lunch or some after work drinks, or perhaps use the good weather to do some outdoor volunteering with a local charity.
+Encourage your staff to enjoy summer too by organising a picnic lunch or some after work drinks, or perhaps use the good weather to do some outdoor volunteering with a local charity.

 Summer can be a really busy time for many businesses, but a little planning and preparation will help make sure your business can continue to run smoothly and successfully.